enigmata/lndir/README.md

 8.0.1   | `c++`
 7.3.1   | `c++-v7`

-To achieve this co-existence of these two versions of the `gcc` binaries, using this filename convention to distinguish the different versions of the binaries, the following could be how you use `lndir` to set this up, given that the sub-directories of these two versions of `gcc` are
+To achieve the co-existence of these two versions of the `gcc` binaries, using this filename convention to distinguish the different versions of the binaries, the following could be how you use `lndir` to set this up, given that the sub-directories of these two versions of `gcc` are